arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/10.square-line-tutorial/content.md

 ---
 title: SquareLine Studio With the GIGA Display Shield
-description: "Learn how to use SquareLine Studio to create LVGL GUIs for the GIGA Display Shield"
+description: Learn how to use SquareLine Studio to create LVGL GUIs for the GIGA Display Shield
 author: Benjamin Dannegård
-tags: [Display, squareline, LVGL]
+tags: [Display, SquareLine, LVGL]
 ---

 The GIGA Display Shield with the GIGA R1 WiFi board can run LVGL which allows for the creation of advanced GUIs.
 To make the design of the GUI easier we can use the software SquareLine Studio.
 This will allow us to drag and drop different elements and then export it for usage on the display shield.